NOSALRO/robot_dart/src/docs/docs/faq.md

 ## **How can I alter the graphics scene (e.g., change lighting conditions)?**
+When creating a graphics object, you can pass a `GraphicsConfiguration` object that changes the default values:
+{{GRAPHICS_PARAMS}}

-You can disable or enable shadows:
+You can disable or enable shadows on the fly as well:
 {{SHADOWS_GRAPHICS}}

-You can also add your own lights, but first you have to clear the default lights:
+You can also add your own lights.
+The application by default creates 2 light sources and the maximum number of lights is 3 (you can change this once before the creation of the graphics object via the `GraphicsConfiguration` object).
+So usually before you add your lights, you have to clear the default lights:
 {{CLR_LIGHT}}

 Then you must create a custom light material: